F1xGOD/FixCraftVPN/README.md

 In order to resolve a complaint regarding the Services or to receive further information regarding use of the Services, please contact us at:

 FixCraft Inc.
-150 Freston Road, London, UK
-London, London SW3
+California Los Angeles
-United Kingdom
+United States
-Phone: +12484345508
+Phone: NONE
-Email: admin@www.fixcraft.org
+Email: admin@fixcraft.org